So you want to expel a spy? Here’s how the U.S. does it.

 And not everyone agrees with the strategy.
 McLaughlin calls the expulsions "a very Cold War thing to do," and thinks they are "too reflexive and symmetrical."

-But he said he believes the expulsion, despite the likely response, is the best alternative, particularly if, as president, Trump really wants a summit with the Russian leader.
+But he said he believes the U.S. expulsions, despite the Russian response, are the best alternative, particularly if, as president, Trump really wants a summit with the Russian leader.

 "It's the right message you want to deliver before a summit," said Hoffman, "that 'we are going to hold you responsible.'
 It had to be done.
 You can't have a summit without doing it."